UpekHansaja/TypeScript-NodeJS-Setup/README.md

 #### Compile TypeScript to JavaScript

 As for the Method 01,
-First you should create a new folder called `dist` which stands for distributable at the project root.
+First, you should create a new folder called `dist` which stands for distributable at the project root.

 Then open `tsconfig.json` and change `"outDir": "./",` to `"outDir": "./dist",` And also make sure to uncomment it.